Disney's not the only company making these kinds of films.

 Anime and Manga

-- Spill.com's review for Ice Age 3: Dawn of the Dinosaurs listed the movie company as Universal Studios, not 20th Century Fox or Blue Sky Studios, who are actually the ones responsible.
+- Spill.com's review for Ice Age 3: Dawn of the Dinosaurs listed the distributor as Universal Studios, not 20th Century Fox or Blue Sky Studios, who are actually the ones responsible.